 Fully Woven is a collection of embodied contemplative activities* that have been shown to be effective in calming the nervous system and quieting the mind.
-Activities such as hatha yoga, creative arts, journal writing, meditation, and retreat.
-All activities and practices offered are informed by strength-based and trauma-sensitive principles.
+Activities such as guided meditations, journal writing, creative arts, gentle mindful movement, and retreats.

-I am an experienced retreat and workshop facilitator as well as a trauma-informed yoga teacher and somatic narrative therapist.
+I have spent decades in devotion to various contemplative arts.
+I am an experienced retreat and workshop facilitator as well as a somatic narrative therapist.
 I work in collaboration with various community collectives and non-profits as well as in my own private practice with the abiding focus of emotional and mental well-being.

 Why this phrase “Fully Woven”?

-“Fully“ because when we are fully immersed and fully engaged — that challenge vs skill sweet spot — we are in a transcendent state and open to generative options.
+“Fully“ because when we are fully immersed and fully engaged — that challenge vs skill sweet spot — we are in a transcendent and restorative place.
 The word is also a cheeky nod to me being a fat, full-bodied woman.
 And because I’m a feminist and a yarn enthusiast I find it interesting that the cottage industry of fulling wool has contributed to women’s autonomy and economic freedom throughout history and across cultures.

 “Woven“ because I love to weave; whether it’s a good tale or a colourful piece of cloth or a mindful yoga sequence.
-Furthermore, woven is an apt metaphor for our seemingly disconnected and lonely existence because if we stop and pay attention, we will see not only our own rich tapestry but also our unique thread in the vastly intricate fabric all around us.
+Furthermore, woven is an apt metaphor for our seemingly disconnected and lonely existence, isn’t it?
+It’s apt because we’re not truly alone.
+If we pause and notice, we will see not only our own rich tapestry but also our unique thread in the vastly intricate fabric all around us.

 What is embodied?

 Embodied is being aware of your body’s sensations, movements, and expressions.
-We are far too often checked-out of our bodies and tend to live from the neck up and the shoulders down to the (texting) fingertips.
-During times of trauma and stress, our wise minds have various defence mechanisms such as disassociation, compartmentalization, and repression to help us endure and survive.
-While these defence mechanisms may serve us well in time of need they cease being useful and are a hindrance when they become a habitual response to any stress stimulus regardless of the threat level.
-In practising embodied awareness–when we feel safe and supported–we can retrain our minds and tone our nervous systems to stay present and involved with what we are experiencing.
+Far too often, we check-out and tend to live from the neck up and the shoulders down to the (texting) fingertips.
+During times of trauma and stress, our wise minds have various strategies to help us endure and survive.
+While these defence mechanisms may serve us well in time of need they cease being useful and are a hindrance when they become a learned response to any stress stimulus regardless of the threat level.
+In practising embodied awareness when you feel safe and supported you can retrain your mind and tone your nervous system to stay present and involved with what you are experiencing.

 What is contemplative?

 Being contemplative is a way of being that is slowed down, curious, observant, and thoughtful.
-Contemplation, meditation, and mindfulness are all close cousins in that they are all gateways into witnessing our own thoughts and perspectives without judgement.
-To many people, throughout time, having a contemplative practice is been a keystone to peacefulness.
+Contemplation, meditation, and mindfulness are all close cousins in that they are all gateways into observing your own thoughts and perspectives without judgement.
+To many people, throughout time, having a contemplative practice has been a keystone to peacefulness.

 *What does embodied contemplative activities mean?